mkatouda/placingmd/README.md

 ## Required software

-STaGE3 also depends on a number of other softwares, some of which can should be installed seperately.
+placingmd also depends on a number of other softwares, some of which can should be installed seperately.
 They are:

 - Required
 1. Antechamber (part of Ambertools, available after filling in form at http://ambermd.org/AmberTools-get.html )